 Geese down the lane were squinting in goosed rage,

-In fact by the end of the day, there were probably well over 50, with masses of Peacocks, a smattering of Red Admirals and Small Tortoiseshells, and then at last dozens of Painted Ladies, in what has been billed as the best year for these immigrant butterflies in over a decade, though these seemed to prefer the Knapweed and Lysimachia clethroides…
+In fact by the end of the day, there were probably well over 50, with masses of Peacocks, Aglais io, a smattering of Red admirals, Vanessa atalanta, and Small tortoiseshells, Aglais urticae, and then at last dozens of Painted ladies, Vanessa cardui, in what has been billed as the best year for these immigrant butterflies in over a decade, though these seemed to prefer the Common knapweed, Centaurea nigra, and Lysimachia clethroides.

 The garden in August moves into another lovely phase with more Hydrangeas – the panniculatas and aspera/villosa types – beginning to flower, as well as the oregano and marjoram on the magic terrace.

 Rain and sunshine continued through much of the month, but in a sufficiently benign way for us, since water supplies and the stream were at last restored to normal flows.
 As the first Cyclamen hederifolium flowers opened around mid-August, we held a pop-up garden opening, and with a typical pre-opening bit of titivation on our part, our visitors enjoyed a wonderful day of breezy sunshine, with a lot of interest in both the garden and the meadows.The day was heralded by a fabulous rainbow curving over the shepherd’s hut at 7.00 am, and the first few wax cap mushrooms popping up, dotted around, particularly in the upper hay meadow.